 Quench Your Thirst with this New Year's Resolution

-by Silvia Navas
+posted on January 7th, 2014 by Silvia Navas

 Are you ready to throw your bucket list of New Year’s resolutions out the window for one that is easy yet incredibly powerful?
 If getting healthy was on your resolution list, drinking more water can certainly have a big impact on your overall health; from improving the complexion by flushing out toxins, boosting the immune system, giving our bodies energy, improving digestion, and keeping joints and muscles lubricated to curbing cravings and supporting weight loss, drinking water can have wonderful health benefits.